MetPX/sarracenia/docs/source/Contribution/Design.rst

 The sr deployment configuration is more of an end-point configuration.
 Each node is expected to have a complete copy of all the data downloaded by all the nodes.
-Giving a unified view makes it much more compatible with a variety of access methods, such as a file browser (over http, or sftp) rather than being limited to AMQP posts.
+Giving a unified view makes it much more compatible with a variety of access methods, such as a file browser (over http, or sftp) rather than being limited to AMQP notification messages.
 This is the type of view presented by dd.weather.gc.ca.

 Given this view, all files must be fully reassembled on receipt, prior to announcing downstream